Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3200.183129,3219.325619.md

 ### Transcript

-> items exist oh you like to greater than 1 greater than yes that's it's a lot of items basically yeah a lot of buildings
+> items exist oh you like to greater than 1 greater than yes that's it's a lot of items basically yeah a lot of buildings did not count no it looks like Michael